-On early GXT 445 and larger models, a gear motor was the standard motor.
-This motor is for processing applications where the shear is usually working vertically, such as in scrap yards and on demolition sites where material is on the ground.
-These motors may slowly drift or rotate in material handling applications.
+The standard motor configuration for the GXT 775HD EVO is a gear motor.
+This motor is for processing applications where the shear is primarily vertical, these motors may slowly drift or rotate when horizontal or in material handling applications.

 Gerotor Motor